aidenzegil/ai-agent-boilerplate/web/src/app/components/openSource/MarkdownEditor/readme.md

 2. The BlockTypeSelect toolbar feature requires the quotePlugin and the headingsPlugin.

 3. Toolbar all set up?!
 But not working?
 You have to style the headings, blockquote, lists, and paragraph features.
 Look at /styles.module.scss for an example.
 You may need to style more features than the ones we styled for your project!

+4. How to access the value of the markdown:
+   1. The documentation defines types for a getMarkdown function and a setMarkdown function.
+It doesn't actually import those functions anywhere, therefore we must define our own.
+   2. Refer to data.ts for our solution.